qqinxl/documents/README.md

 #README.md

-This is not a project and just a developer's document like blog.
+This is not a project and just some notes like blog.

 ### [Wiki] ###